lumarel/knowledgebase/docs/other-applications/step-ca.md

 - Change the paths from `~/.step` to `/etc/step-ca` in the two files `config/defaults.json` and `config/ca.json`
 - And change the `db.dataSource` path to `/var/lib/step-ca/db` in the `config/ca.json` file
 - Create an account for the service with `useradd --system --home /etc/step-ca --shell /bin/false step`
-- Fix the permissions for both directories
+- Fix the permissions for both directories:

 ```bash
 chown -R step:step /etc/step-ca